rbe549/rbe549.github.io/project3afall2023aerial.md

 <a name='pnp'></a>
 ## 4.4.2.
 Pose Using PnP
-Now that you have the camera calibration matrix $$K$$, the detections of window corners from your deep learning + filtering stack on the 2D image, the 3D dimensions of parts of the window, you can estimate the 3D pose $$[R, T]$$ of the window using the <a href="https://docs.opencv.org/4.x/d5/d1f/calib3d_solvePnP.html">`solvePnP`</a> function in OpenCV or any other similar functions.
+Now that you have the camera calibration matrix $$K$$, the detections of window corners from your deep learning + filtering stack on the 2D image, the 3D dimensions of parts of the window (including anything you want to measure), you can estimate the 3D pose $$[R, T]$$ of the window using the <a href="https://docs.opencv.org/4.x/d5/d1f/calib3d_solvePnP.html">`solvePnP`</a> function in OpenCV or any other similar functions.

 <a name='posefilt'></a>